How to Get Into Brown PLME: What Gets a Student In

 1. Parent pressure comes through on the page

-Multigenerational physician families draw closer reading.
-That is not because a medical family is disqualifying; it is a signal that prompts the committee to look more carefully at whose ambition this actually is.
-It surfaces in subtle ways: a letter of recommendation that implies a family's investment, an application that is accomplished but in which the student themselves never quite seems sold.
-It is rare for a student to read as genuinely unconvinced, but when it happens, reviewers notice.
+Section titled “1.
+Parent pressure comes through on the page”For multigenerational physician families, a fair question follows the application: whose ambition does this really show?
+That is not because a medical family is disqualifying.
+It is a reasonable thing for a reader to wonder.
+It surfaces in subtle ways: a letter of recommendation that implies a family’s investment, an application that is accomplished but in which the student themselves never quite seems sold.
+It is rare for a student to read as genuinely unconvinced, but when it happens, it shows.

 2. A romanticized view of medicine